headslive/web/about.md

 ## heads' security

 heads uses a deblobbed and hardened Linux kernel.
 It does so by using a Linux kernel patched with [grsecurity](https://grsecurity.net/).
+Since grsecurity isn't redistributing their patch gratis anymore, heads uses forward ports of the last publicly available patch.
 Deblobbing of the kernel is done using scripts from [linux-libre](http://www.fsfla.org/svn/fsfla/software/linux-libre/scripts/).
 To learn more about **grsecurity**, you should visit their [website](https://grsecurity.net/).